ycpcs/cs350-fall2018/assign/assign02.md

 **Tasks**

-  - Add a method named **```getFirst()```** that returns a **```const```** *reference* to a **```T```** object that is stored in the first node in the list, or the contents of the sentinel node if the list is empty (for this lab, the sentinel node will contain **0**). **Hint:** Consider how the first list node can be directly accessed through the **```dummy```** sentinel node.
+  - Add a method named **```getFirst()```** that returns a **```const```** *reference* to a **```T```** object that is stored in the first node in the list, or the contents of the sentinel node if the list is empty (for this assignment, the sentinel node will contain **0**). **Hint:** Consider how the first list node can be directly accessed through the **```dummy```** sentinel node.

-  - Add a method named **```getLast()```** that returns a **```const```** *reference* to a **```T```** object that is stored in the last node in the list, or the contents of the sentinel node if the list is empty (for this lab, the sentinel node will contain **0**). **Hint:** Consider how the last list node can be directly accessed through the **```dummy```** sentinel node.
+  - Add a method named **```getLast()```** that returns a **```const```** *reference* to a **```T```** object that is stored in the last node in the list, or the contents of the sentinel node if the list is empty (for this assignment, the sentinel node will contain **0**). **Hint:** Consider how the last list node can be directly accessed through the **```dummy```** sentinel node.